 In Debian-based distributions, the required dependencies can be installed as follow:

-sudo apt install libjack-jackd2-dev libsndfile1-dev libcairo2-dev libfontconfig1-dev libx11-xcb-dev libxcb-util-dev libxcb-cursor-dev libxcb-xkb-dev libxkbcommon-dev libxkbcommon-x11-dev libxcb-keysyms1-dev libglib2.0-dev zenity
+sudo apt install libjack-jackd2-dev libsndfile1-dev libcairo2-dev libfontconfig1-dev libx11-xcb-dev libxcb-util-dev libxcb-cursor-dev libxcb-xkb-dev libxkbcommon-dev libxkbcommon-x11-dev libxcb-keysyms1-dev libglib2.0-dev libpango1.0-dev zenity

 For benchmarks, Debian and Ubuntu provide a

 - Clone the repository with all the submodules

 - Create a build directory for CMake and

 - Enjoy :)